Entanglement entropy dynamics of non-Gaussian states in free boson systems: Random sampling approach: Conclusions and outlook

 \section{Conclusions and outlook}

 In conclusion, we studied the dynamics of the R\'{e}nyi entanglement entropy of insulating initial states in free boson systems.
-Owing to the non-Gaussian nature of the initial states, the calculation of the entanglement entropy requires the evaluation of the matrix permanent, which has the exponential cost.
-We developed a random sampling method for evaluating the matrix permanent and found that the computational cost is reduced to $\mathcal{O}(2^{\alpha N_{\mathrm{s}}})$ with a small constant $\alpha \approx 0.2 \ll 1$ in 1D and 2D $N_{\mathrm{s}}$-site systems at half filling.
-This reduction enables us to study the entanglement entropy dynamics for more than $100$ sites in free boson systems.
+Owing to the non-Gaussian nature of the initial states, the calculation of the entanglement entropy required the evaluation of the matrix permanent, which has the exponential cost.
+We developed a random sampling method for evaluating the matrix permanent and found that the computational cost was reduced to $\mathcal{O}(2^{\alpha N_{\mathrm{s}}})$ with a small constant $\alpha \approx 0.2 \ll 1$ in one-dimensional and two-dimensional $N_{\mathrm{s}}$-site systems at half filling.
+This reduction enabled us to study the entanglement entropy dynamics for more than $100$ sites in free boson systems.

+Our results can be tested in experiments involving ultracold atoms in optical lattices and trapped ions.
+The dependence of entanglement entropy dynamics on system size is weak for one-dimensional systems with more than $40$ sites; however, the dynamics have not converged even with $100$ sites in 2D.
+Although performing sufficiently large-scale quantum simulations with current techniques remains challenging, it would be valuable to qualitatively verify the dependence of entanglement entropy dynamics on spatial dimensions.
+Our numerical data will assist in comparing these experimental results.

 In the present study, we applied the simple random sampling method to the calculation of the R\'{e}nyi entanglement entropy.
 One may consider more sophisticated sampling methods, such as the rejection sampling method~\cite{huber2008,kuck2019,harviainen2021} and the importance sampling method~\cite{jerrum2004,bezakova2008,kou2009}, to reduce the variance of the estimator for the matrix permanent.
 The upper and lower bounds of the entanglement entropy, i.e., the lower and upper bounds of the matrix permanent, would be utilized during such sophisticated sampling.
 As for the upper bound of the entanglement entropy, the second R\'{e}nyi entanglement entropy is bounded above by the von Neumann entanglement entropy, and the von Neumann entanglement entropy is bounded above by the von Neumann entanglement entropy of a certain Gaussian state having the same two-point correlation functions as the original state~\cite{bianchi2018,hackl2018}.
 The entanglement entropy of the Gaussian state can often be calculated efficiently.
-As for the lower bound of the entanglement entropy, by utilizing the following inequalities~\cite{berkowitz2018} for the matrix $A$ that always fulfills $||A||_2=1$~\cite{kagamihara2023} in Eq.~\eqref{eq:ee_a},
+As for the lower bound of the entanglement entropy, by utilizing the following inequalities~\cite{berkowitz2018} for the matrix $A$ in Eq.~\eqref{eq:ee_a} that always fulfills $||A||_2=1$, with $|| \cdot ||_2$ being the operator $2$-norm~\cite{kagamihara2023}:

 one may consider the entanglement-entropy-like quantities,

 satisfying